Skip Navigation

 Undergraduate Film, Media and Broadcast Production

-Film festivals, workshops, placements, industry networking, access to heavyweight organisations like the BBC.
+Film festivals, workshops, placements, industry networking, access to world class organisations like the BBC.
 There are plenty of practical opportunities to build an impressive portfolio at Edge Hill.
 But studying film, media or broadcast production is about more than that.
 You’ll develop intellectual and critical thinking skills and learn how your knowledge fits in with the creative process.
 From researching a topic for your dissertation to adopting industry production practices, you’ll learn what it takes to make it in this fast-paced field.

 You’ll work on real client briefs and spend plenty of time in studios making things and mastering industry-standard technology.

-We're top 10 in the UK for teaching (National Student Survey 2023 - Cinematics and Photography and Media).
 Our lecturers have worked in the industry, they know what it takes.

 We’re a very communal and supportive department.
 You’ll have plenty of contact time with your tutors, including regular one-to-one sessions.